scliubit/scliubit.github.io/_posts/2023-02-03-Application-Update.md

 ## Oct.
 2022

-I was very dazed thinking about whether to read ETHZ in a different direction.

 The Ph.D. project in KTH was postponed for one week.
 Maybe the professor felt that none of the resumes is good enough.
 KTH is the school I most want to go to in Northern Europe at present.
 Pity.

 Dr. Xianghao YU in CityU is a very nice professor.
 I have learned a lot after talking with him.
 If I am able to get the offer, maybe I'll join his group.

-No interviews for now.
-I want good news.
+No other interviews for now.